prowler-cloud/prowler/docs/tutorials/dashboard.md

 To change the path modify the values `folder_path_overview` or `folder_path_compliance` from `/dashboard/config.py`

 ???+ note
-    If you have any issue related with dashboard, check that the output path where dashboard it's getting the outputs it's correct.
+    If you have any issue related with dashboards, check that the output path where the dashboard is getting the outputs is correct.

 ## Output Support